Vanderscycle/lighthouse-data-notes/paper/paper/HowToGetDataDraft.md

 pip install Scrapy
 ```
 Both methods will work fine.
-## setting our environment for the first time
+## Setting our environment for the first time
 Using any terminal on your machine type the following command in the directory of your choice
 ```
 scrapy startproject {NameOfYourProject}
 ```
 The following files and folders will be automatically created:
 * spiders folder where all your spiders files will be located;
-* [items.py](https://docs.scrapy.org/en/latest/topics/items.html): allows you to configure the extracted data python dictionaries;
+* [items.py](https://docs.scrapy.org/en/latest/topics/items.html): allows you to create as item classes to handle various data.;
 * [middlewares.py](https://docs.scrapy.org/en/latest/topics/spider-middleware.html?highlight=spider-middleware): file where you can create custom functionalities for processing request.
-Refer to the documentation but also do not forget to enable them in the settings file afterward;
+Refer to the documentation but also do not forget to enable them in the settings file afterward.;
-* [pipelines.py](https://docs.scrapy.org/en/latest/topics/item-pipeline.html?highlight=pipeline): python class allowing you to process response elements, must be enabled in the settings file afterward;
+* [pipelines.py](https://docs.scrapy.org/en/latest/topics/item-pipeline.html?highlight=pipeline): python class allowing you to process response elements, must be enabled in the settings file afterward.
+I recommend checking the advanced spiders section as any pipeline listed in the setting file will force any items classes generated to go through.
+This becomes an issues when you have multiple spiders extracting different items classes.;
 * [settings.py](https://docs.scrapy.org/en/latest/topics/settings.html): the most important file for our spider as it deeply alter its behavior.
+Of note, you can list specififc spider settings by writting them in the spider class.

 All that you need to get started writing your first spider is to create a .py script in the spiders folder.

 ## Exploratory Analysis using command line
 Let's get started using command line first
 ```